jasonstolaruk/CurryMUD/README.md

 My aim is to create a single unique, playable MUD named "CurryMUD."
 I am writing this MUD entirely in Haskell, from scratch.

-Creating a framework which others can leverage to develop their own MUDs is _not_ an explicit goal of mine, nor is this a collaborative effort.
+Creating a framework which others can leverage to develop their own MUDs is _not_ an explicit goal of mine, nor is this a collaborative effort (I am not accepting PRs).
 Having said that, the code is available here on GitHub, so other parties _are_ free to examine the code and develop their own forks (in accordance with [the 3-clause BSD license](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).

 CurryMUD will have the following features: